priya-00666/Fundamental-training/lab1/README.md

 ## Uploading Blueprints

-The quickest way to upload blueprints to a Cloudify manager is with the command line via the `cfy blueprint upload` command.
+The quickest way to upload blueprints to a Cloudify manager during development is with the command line via the `cfy blueprint upload` command.
 This should be executed from within the directory containing the blueprint.

-Note, you can upload multiple copies of a blueprint file, but each copy will need to have a unique blueprint id.
+Note, you can upload multiple copies of a blueprint file, but each copy will need to have a <b>unique blueprint id</b>.

 For example, the following command uploads the hello.yaml blueprint to the Cloudify manager, and gives it a blueprint id of `hello`:

 ```
->$ pwd
+$ pwd
-/home/centos/fundamentals-training
+/<PATH>/fundamentals-training
-[>$ cfy blueprints upload -b hello hello.yaml
+$ cfy blueprints upload -b hello hello.yaml
 Uploading blueprint hello.yaml...
  hello.yaml |##########################################################| 100.0%
 Blueprint `hello` upload started.